Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Potential in NR

-In contrast to traditional robotic systems, which typically rely on predefined trajectories and often require time-consuming calibration, RHHI allows exercise customization and adjustment on-the-fly by incorporating \textit{therapist expertise}.
-Moreover, traditional systems often require settings to be adjusted by non-technical users, like clinicians, who may not fully understand their impact, potentially limiting the effectiveness and usability of these systems.
-Instead, in RHHI, robotic trajectories are dynamically shaped by the real-time input of another user, such as a physical therapist, enhancing \textit{adaptability} and intuition in robotic interventions \cite{hasson2023neurorehabilitation, amato2024unidirectional}.
+In contrast to traditional robotic systems, which typically rely on predefined trajectories and often require time-consuming calibration, {RHHI allows exercise customization and adjustment on-the-fly by incorporating \textit{therapist expertise}, human adaptability, and the ability to observe the patient directly.
+While this would most obviously be done by therapists, who are trained to support patients, it could (with proper robotic support) be administered by caregivers \cite{Baur2018RobotSupportedTraining} or potentially even less severely impaired patients.}

+Moreover, traditional systems often require settings to be adjusted by non-technical users, like clinicians, who may not fully understand their impact, potentially limiting the effectiveness and usability of these systems. {Whereas in RHHI, the therapist's intervention dynamically shapes the robotic response, allowing for real-time \textit{adaptation} based on patient feedback and performance, enhancing intuition in robotic interventions} \cite{hasson2023neurorehabilitation, amato2024unidirectional}.
 During each session, therapists can flexibly select and modify exercises or movements based on immediate and precise patient assessments without having to set predefined trajectories.

 Therapists can also modulate assistance levels throughout rehabilitation.
 They may initially offer substantial support, provide transparent supervision during assessments, or introduce resistance to encourage active engagement.
-Although quantifying assistance or resistance can be difficult, therapists can intuitively assess these needs through direct interaction and visual observation, as in conventional therapy \cite{baur2019beam, luciani2024therapists}.
+Although quantifying assistance or resistance can be difficult, therapists can intuitively assess these needs through direct interaction and visual observation, as in conventional therapy \cite{baur2019beam, luciani2024therapists} {and caregivers or even patients themselves can potentially perform the adaptation themselves if a therapist is not available \cite{Gorsic2017ComparisonExercises}.}

 Interacting with a human partner further enhances \textit{motivation} and outcomes by harnessing the emotional and psychological benefits of \textit{social engagement}.
 Patients can interact with therapists, peers, or family members, selecting partners based on therapeutic objectives such as assessment, participation or challenge-based training.
 The effectiveness of these interactions depends on the availability of the partner, patient preferences, and individual characteristics such as personality type and cognitive ability.